 As promised here is the step by step tutorial for how to make tissue paper pom poms, also known as tissue paper balls, or tissue paper poofs.
 These are surprisingly quick to put together and add an easy burst of colour to any room or party!
+Check out all of our tissue paper crafts here.

 You can get tissue paper at the dollar store, 20 pieces for $1.
 So that’s two tissue paper pom poms per pack making each one only $0.50.